Dame Professor Donna Kinnair, DBE, RGN, HV, LLB, MA - chair

 Dr Victoria Tzortziou Brown

-She is also a board member of the NHS Tower Hamlets Clinical Commissioning Group where she leads on Integrated Care and Research and an RCGP Clinical Commissioning Champion.
+Victoria Tzortziou Brown is a board member of the Tower Hamlets Clinical Commissioning Group (CCG) where she leads on Integrated Care for adults with complex needs as well as on workforce and research.

 Sarah Dunnett (Treasurer)